Lecture Notes in Quantum Mechanics

-Let us assume that we have a particle in a one dimensional box of length~$L$, such that ${V(x)=0}$ within the interval ${0<x<L}$.
-We assume Dirichlet boundary conditions at ${x=0}$, while at ${x=L_0}$ we assume a potential step, such that ${V(x)=U_0}$ for ${x>L_0}$.
-We are going to see that if we take the limit ${U_0 \rightarrow \infty}$, then this implies Dirichlet boundary conditions at ${x=L_0}$ too.
-Then we are going to find the perturbation term that describes a $dL$ displacement of the wall.
+\sheadC{Hard walls} Let us assume that we have a particle in a one dimensional box of length~$L$, such that ${V(x)=0}$ within the interval ${0<x<L}$.
+We assume Dirichlet boundary conditions at ${x=0}$, while at ${x=L_0}$ we assume a potential step, such that ${V(x)=V_0}$ for ${x>L_0}$.
+We are going to see that if we take the limit ${V_0 \rightarrow \infty}$, then this implies Dirichlet boundary conditions at ${x=L_0}$ too.